OddlyMistaken/Viir-Su-um/README.md

 ### IMPORTANT SETUP INSTRUCTIONS

+*NOW WITH SETTINGS LOADERS VIIR SU'UM COMES WITH A DEFAULT CONFIGURATION*

 Hit ESC to open the MENU and select the option **Mod Config**.
 There may be a short delay while the settings are caching.
-Scroll down to **MCM Recorder** and run the Viir Su'um Recording.
-If any errors show on the screen manually visit those in **Mod Config** (_Feel free to look through all included settings to make any tweaks_)
+Scroll down to **Smooth Cam** and select a desired preset. (_Feel free to look through all included settings to make any tweaks_)

-After the recording is finished hit **_Backspace_** to open Immersive Equipment Displays.
-In the top left select file>import/export.
-In the popup select the drop down for Viir Su'um and click **_import_**, hit **ESC** to close.

 Next Press **F11** to open Viir Su'um's custom keybind map and get familiar with the custom keybinds for the various features